What Happens At A Magazine Photo Shoot

 And since they work with so many editors for various magazines, they know their preferences pretty well.
 They’ve been doing this together for 25 years, they told me.

 I had to fill out and sign release forms.
-And I was given a letter from the editor of the magazine, explaining how things would go once the shoot was over.
+The magazine’s editor also gave me a letter explaining how things would go once the shoot was over.

 They Shoot A Year Ahead: